-You like to think out loud and tend to communicate whatever crosses your mind to a broad network of people, and you may dominate the conversation.
-Your energy and enthusiasm are often apparent in your communication.
-You generally communicate new ideas and future possibilities, sometimes in an abstract way.
-You may jump quickly from one topic to another and lose some of your audience in the process.
-You may fail to communicate enough concrete details for some listeners.
-You question assumptions, ask "Why?," and press others to define terms.
-You may analyze the communication of others, pointing out inconsistencies and flaws, and so sometimes can come across as insensitive or critical.
+You like to think out loud and tend to communicate whatever crosses your mind to a broad network of people.
+You may interrupt others in your eagerness to share your thoughts.
+You generally communicate new ideas and possibilities.
+Your energy and warm enthusiasm are often apparent when you speak or write.
+Your communication tends to be about what could happen in the future and may be abstract.
+You may jump quickly from one topic to another and lose some people in the process.
+Additionally, you may not include enough concrete details for some of your listeners.
+You are concerned about how information or decisions will affect others.

-- ▶ Stop talking occasionally and listen carefully to what others have to say. - ▶ When necessary, support your ideas with facts or data. - Make a conscious effort to communicate your appreciation for the contributions of others. - Let people know when you are just thinking out loud and when you have made a decision.
+- ▶ Stop talking occasionally and listen carefully to what others have to say. - ▶ When necessary, support your ideas with facts or data. - Convey how your ideas will contribute to the bottom line. - Let people know when you are just thinking out loud and when you have made a decision.
 Some of your listeners may not be able to tell.